Adams Beach, Tasmania - A Long Sandy Beach near Bridport

 Directions to Adams Beach

-From Bridport, head west on Main Street towards South Street, then continue onto Sandy Point Road.
-Follow this road for 5.7 kilometres, then turn right after 450 metres you will reach the car parking area.
+From Bridport, head west along Main Street towards South Street, then continue onto Sandy Point Road.
+Follow Sandy Point Road for approximately 5.7 kilometres.
+After around 450 metres, you’ll see the turn-off to the Adams Beach car parking area, with easy access to the beach and walking tracks.

 _edited.png)